Sunday, November 17, 2024

 Toward the end of my visit, I visited a building that was originally built as a stable and now houses museum exhibits of the lives of President Grant and his family.

 By 12:30, I was on my way north.
-After getting gas, I got a quick lunch at Lion's Choice, a chain I was unfamiliar with, and because of an error with the credit card processing, I got the shaved beef sandwich for free.
+After getting gas, I got a quick lunch at Lion's Choice, a chain I was unfamiliar with, and because of an error with the credit card processing, I got the shaved beef sandwich for free--please see photo below.

 Then I did some grocery shopping at Dierberg's.
 I meandered a little bit north by the campus of my Grandpa Martin's alma mater, Washington University, as a way to connect with him in the year marking the centennial of his birth.